 The Cycle of Poverty

-Memphis is an urbanized, densely populated city of approximately 650,000.
-It is the second most populated city in Tennessee with 26.9% of residents living below the poverty line.
-The overall crime rate is 7,708 reported incidents per 100,000 people.
-Additionally the Memphis workforce served by The Workforce Investment Network is among the nation’s poorest and lowest skilled, driving the area’s high poverty and unemployment rates.
+Memphis is an urbanized, densely populated city of approximately 651,000.
+It is the second most populated city in Tennessee with 25.1% of residents living below the poverty line.
+The overall crime rate in 2020 was 15,287.2 reported incidents per 100,000 people.
+Additionally, the Memphis workforce is among the nation’s poorest and lowest skilled, driving the area’s high poverty and unemployment rates.

 Soaring Prison Population